xblahoud/launch_on_workspace/README.md

 # Launch-on-workspace
 Launch applications on a specified workspace in Linux.

-The script [launcher](launcher.py) implements several useful functions that can launch (in a scriptable manner) applications on designated workspaces on X in Linux.
+The module [launcher](launcher.py) implements several useful functions that can launch (in a scriptable manner) applications on designated workspaces on X in Linux.
 Relies on [wmctrl](http://tripie.sweb.cz/utils/wmctrl/) to manipulate windows on workspaces.

-The scripts [displays](displays.py) moves windows to displays in similar manner.
+The module [displays](displays.py) moves windows to displays in similar manner.
 Right now it relies on [xrandr](https://www.x.org/wiki/Projects/XRandR/) to get mapping of displays to workspace coordinates.
 You can use it even without `xrandr` by supplying the right coordinates for `wmctrl` by yourself.

-The script [custom_launchers](custom_launchers.py) uses the functionality of [launcher](launcher.py) to provide functions that launch specific programs.
+The module [custom_launchers](custom_launchers.py) uses the functionality of [launcher](launcher.py) to provide functions that launch specific programs.
 They serve as an easy abstraction from some implementation details for non-standard situations.
 The motivation for these is threefold:
- 1. Some programs need carefull treatment as they (a) use some temporary window at startup and we actually want to move the second one (`texstudio`), or (b) you usually have some other instances running in the system and no new process is created (`firefox`)
+ 1. Some programs need carefull treatment as they (a) use some temporary window at startup and we actually want to move the second one (`texstudio`), or (b) you usually have some other instances running in the system and no new process is created (`firefox`,`Pycharm`)
  2. It simplifies supplying arguments (`terminal`)
  3. Some applications need 2 or more windows to be moved (`jupyter-lab`) Currently, we have functions for launching: